vmware/vic-product/docs/user_doc/vic_vsphere_admin/open_ports_on_hosts.md

 **Prerequisites**

 * Deploy the vSphere Integrated Containers appliance.
 For information about deploying the appliance, see [Deploy the vSphere Integrated Containers Appliance](deploy_vic_appliance.md).
 * In a Web browser, go to  http://<i>vic_appliance_address</i>, scroll down to Infrastructure Deployment Tools, click the link to **download the vSphere Integrated Containers Engine bundle**, and unpack it on your working machine.
+* If your vSphere environment uses untrusted, self-signed certificates, you must specify the thumbprint of the vCenter Server instance or ESXi host in the `--thumbprint` option.
+For information about how to obtain the certificate thumbprint, see [Obtain the Certificate Thumbprint of vCenter Server or an ESXi Host](obtain_thumbprint.md).

 **Procedure**

 1. Open a terminal on the system on which you downloaded and unpacked the vSphere Integrated Containers Engine binary bundle.